 If you're hoping to get an early estimate of your wedding guest count—maybe your caterer is asking for the number in order to give you a price quote, or perhaps you're hoping to DIY some wedding projects and need to estimate how many supplies to purchase—then sending out save the dates can help you determine that.
 Once you've mailed your save the dates, some guests may reach out to let you know they are not able to attend due to other commitments, so you can update your numbers.
 However, it's important to note this is not foolproof—some guests will wait to officially let you know their regrets after they've received the wedding invitation.

 "Olive Bough" by Kate Ahn

 Reason #10: You want to show off your engagement photos.

 Many wedding photographers offer an engagement photo session as a part of their photography packages.
 And we're big fans of taking them, the main reason being that it is an opportunity to become more comfortable being in front of the camera.
 Most couples aren't used to having a camera trained on them for an entire day, and it might feel awkward to have romantic moments between the two of you photographed.
 An engagement photo shoot essentially serves as a trial run before the wedding day—it's an opportunity to get more comfortable and feel more relaxed about posing and having your photograph taken all day.
 It's also a great way to establish a better rapport with your photographer—after all, they'll be by your side for 10+ hours on your wedding day so it's important that you feel comfortable with them.

 And since you'll get great portraits from the engagement photo session, mailing photo-themed save the dates is a perfect way to share your favorite shots with your friends and family.
+Review all our different card formats and sizes to see which style may best showacse your photos.
 This way, your beautiful engagement portraits will have their moment to shine and the photos will make your save the date feel personal and truly unique.

 "Heritage" by Melissa Egan of Pistols